sam-trg/helloWorld/README.md

-# hello-world
+# hello-duniya
 my 1st repo
-As you consider all the possible ways to improve yourself and the world, you notice John Travolta seems fairly unhappy.
+google eyes and the everything bagel are literal inverses of each other